Out of Many Scattered Things: Lady Stardust

 Tendo looks over at her.

-“Tell Jasper to stop,” she whispers, stumbling to her feet, tripping over a heel she’d hooked to her chair, but not falling.
-Not seeing anything but her only remaining option.
-Her fingers are numb; her heart is pounding so hard that it feels like something a person could die of.
+“Tell Jasper to stop.”
+She stumbles to her feet, tripping over the heel she’d hooked to her chair, but not falling.
+Blind to everything but her best option.
+Her fingers are numb; her heart is pounding so hard it feels like something a person could die of.

 But Lightcap is already across the room and out the door.
-She runs through the halls, not dressed for this, never dressed for this, sprinting on heels that snap against the cement of the hallway floor in an echoing staccato, risking a fall, a broken ankle—a broken ankle that might kill a man, that might doom a costal city.
-It’s not far, and when she gets there, she plants a hand on the open doorframe, swings herself through it, and staggers into the lab.
+She runs through the halls, not dressed for this, never dressed for this, sprinting on heels that crack against the cement of the hallway floor in an echoing staccato, risking a fall, a broken ankle—a broken ankle that might kill a man, that might doom a coastal city.
+When she gets to the lab, she plants a hand on the open doorframe, swings herself through it, and staggers into the room.

 “Stop that drill,” she shouts.